populationgenetics/exercises/Population_structure/ExerciseFst2023.md

 sapply(subspecies, function(x) popinfo$ind[popinfo$pop == x])
 ```

-**Q2:** How many samples do we have from each subspecies? (this is easy to do counting the vectors we just printed; but can you edit the code we just used to print the code we used to print the individuals ID to print the number of individuals?)
+**Q2:** How many samples do we have from each subspecies? (this is easy to do counting the vectors we just printed, but can you edit the code above to print the number of individuals for each subspecies?)

 <details>
   <summary>click to see answer</summary>